Skip to content

 1808: Agriculture is Key

 At the time, all lands were owned by the elite, who rented them to the farmers.
 The farmers paid taxes to the elite, who, in turn, paid taxes to the government.
-To seize the lands, Muhammad Ali raised the taxes the elite had to pay to a level he knew for sure they could not meet.
+To seize the lands, Muhammad Ali raised the taxes the elite had to pay to a level he knew they could not meet.

 1811: Bye Bye, Mamluks

-So just like when you eliminate distractions to focus on the task due tomorrow, Muhammad Ali sought to eradicate his distractions in what has been known as the Massacre of the Mamluks.
+So, just like when you eliminate distractions to focus on the task due tomorrow, Muhammad Ali sought to eradicate his distractions in what has been known as the Massacre of the Mamluks.
 On 1 March 1811, Ali invited all the Mamluk leaders to a big celebration in the Citadel of Cairo.
 Once they were all in, the doors were closed, and Ali’s special troops killed them all.

 But it did not stop there.
 After the massacre, Ali sent forces to trace and eliminate the remaining Mamluks hiding in every corner of Egypt.
 In a short period, the Mamluks vanished, and Ali officially became the sole ruler of Egypt.